Reinforcement Learning for Feedback-Enabled Cyber Resilience: Cyber-Resilient Mechanism Designs and Applications

 The system vulnerabilities and attacker's information and resource advantages have made the response and recovery mechanisms a necessity.
 To achieve cyber resilience, the defender needs to make the response and recovery mechanisms \textit{configurable, adaptive, and autonomous}.
 RL and feedback control provide a rich set of tools to achieve these three features.

-In this section, we introduce the following three cyber resilience designs, i.e., MTD in Section \ref{sec: MTD}, honeypots in Section \ref{sec:honeypot}, and human-assistive technologies in Section \ref{sec:human}, as the representative examples of RL solutions to three vulnerabilities in Sections \ref{sec:posVul}, \ref{sec:InfoVul}, and \ref{sec:HumVul}, respectively.
+In this section, we introduce the following three cyber resilience designs, i.e., {MTD strategies for security-usability trade-off \cite{zhu2013game}} in Section \ref{sec: MTD}, {honeypot strategies for attack engagement \cite{huang2019adaptive}} in Section \ref{sec:honeypot}, and {human-assistive alert management strategies \cite{RN661,huang2021radams}} in Section \ref{sec:human}, as the representative examples of RL solutions to three vulnerabilities in Sections \ref{sec:posVul}, \ref{sec:InfoVul}, and \ref{sec:HumVul}, respectively.
 For each application, we first introduce the necessary background, motivation, and challenges of the defense technologies.
 Then, we introduce the feedback and learning models to capture the online behaviors of the players, e.g., the defender, the attackers, and the users.
 Finally, we illustrate how RL can enable cyber resilience.